Security-Onion-Solutions/securityonion-docs/alerts.rst

 New Group By
 ~~~~~~~~~~~~

-Starting in Security Onion 2.3.130, clicking the ``New Group By`` option will create a new data table for the selected field.
+Clicking the ``New Group By`` option will create a new data table for the selected field.

 Clipboard
 ~~~~~~~~~